mantidproject/mantid/dev-docs/source/Testing/Utility/FilterEventsInterfaceTest.rst

 #.
 Open ``Interfaces`` > ``Utility`` > ``Filter Events``
 #.
 Browse for file 'CNCS_7860_Event.nxs' from the Usage Data set.
 #.
 Click ``Load``.
-After few seconds, plot should be updated with a graph of summed up Counts vs.Time.
+After a few seconds, plot should be updated with a graph of summed up Counts vs.Time.
 #. ``_Summed_..`` workspace should be generated on the ADS, as well as ``CNCS_7860_Event`` workspace.
 #.
-Clicking on ``Refresh`` button should update the drop-down list with the name of the loaded workspace.
+Clicking on the ``Refresh`` button should update the drop-down list with the name of the loaded workspace.
 #.
 Check Vertical Range Sliders work properly.
 You can't overlap the sliders or cross the sliders.
-   Additionally, placing lower slider at the bottom of the range allows the other slider to move freely on the whole range.
 #.
 Check Horizontal Range Sliders work properly.
 You can't overlap or cross the sliders.
-   Additionally, having left slider at the leftmost part of the range allows the other slider to move on the whole range.
 #.
 Check that the Text Edits for ``Starting Time`` and ``Stopping Time`` work correctly:

    - Position of vertical bars on the plot are updated appropiately when changing the numerical value of the edits and clicking ``Set``.